Are Poodles Aggressive? Vet-Reviewed Facts & Tips

 If you find yourself yelling at your dog a lot or being extra rough with them, this can contribute to aggression if they feel threatened.

-Find a behavior specialist that will teach you how to use positive reinforcement as a discipline and training method rather than any negative connotations or brute force.
+Find a behavior specialist who will teach you how to use positive reinforcement as a discipline and training method rather than any negative connotations or brute force.
 Reward desired behavior.

 Food/Toy Aggression